vex-labs/vex-contract/README.md

 ## Constants

-**weight_factor: U64** Sets the weight of the initial odds.
+**WEIGHT_FACTOR: f64** Sets the weight of the initial odds.
 If this is higher then the odds will change less on user bets, more so initially.
 Initially set to 1000.

 # Uncertainties and considerations